Search Results for

 return AccessMode.Read;

-How to apply Security policy rules
+How to apply security policy rules

 Apply Security policy rule

-• If you allow "Can inherit from parent", the children resources will inherit the parent security policy.
-The children resources can override the parent security policy if necessary.
+• Can inherit from parent — when enabled, child resources inherit the parent's security policy.
+Children can override the inherited policy if needed.

 Page